 You will always have some activities which run faster than other activities in a workflow.
 If you get n number of requests, then a particular activity from all the workflows may be completed, but the remaining activities are just piling up in the queue.
 To ensure workflows are organized desirably, prioritize on-the-fly tasks over new tasks, or distribute workflow tasks to multiple hosts running the workflow engine to avoid conflict, a workflow scheduler is helpful to manage workers so that workflows can be processed in the desired way.

 The scheduler should adjust the speed of each worker so that it is limited to the slowest one to ensure no accumulation of work items becomes operational debt.
-The number of concurrent workers should be limited so that no dependency is overwhelmed just because lightweight activities are completing quickly.
+The number of concurrent workers should be limited so that no dependency is overwhelmed just because lightweight activities are completed quickly.

 Capacity planning and Rate Limiter